 Who doesn’t love an adorable turkey craft to celebrate the Thanksgiving holiday?
 This fun craft idea for preschoolers is sure to stay up on the window until it snows!

 Turkeys are an icon of the American Thanksgiving holiday.

 Many of us spend weeks fine-tuning the events and dishes leading up to the perfect Thanksgiving.
 Some of us even purchase that All-Clad roasting pan that has been on our wishlist since Easter, all so we can roast the perfect turkey.

 You know the kind.

 The turkey that is moist and juicy, full of herb-atious flavors and covered in a perfectly brown and perfectly crispy skin.
 That one.

 Let me just say that this fun turkey craft is not that turkey.
 But it is so fun and it makes lovely kid-made decorations for Thanksgiving.
 I have four hanging on the sliding glass door in the kitchen.
 I love the way the sun shines through them in the early afternoon, making the turkey feathers glow with vivid colors.
 It’s definitely a favorite Thanksgiving activity in our house!

 Thanksgiving Craft for Preschoolers

-These handprint turkeys can be made by children of just about any age.
 With a little prep by an adult, even young toddlers can enjoy this craft, as well as much older children.
-Even my eight year old enjoyed creating this paper craft!
+Even my eight year old enjoyed creating this super simple turkey sun catcher!

 - brown construction paper